loganisitt/loganisitt/README.md

 As a founder of Brogan LLC, I've released many apps on the App Store: [Clock In](https://apps.apple.com/us/app/id534278133) (my baby since 2011), [Spell It](https://apps.apple.com/us/app/id1348293177), [Easy Resume](https://apps.apple.com/us/app/id6473470548), and many that have been sunset.
 I'm a proud indie developer at heart!
 My toolbox includes Swift (Objective-C when necessary) and Javascript (Typescript), and I'm always up for learning new languages.
 My go-to stack is SwiftUI, Swift Composable Architecture, and Firebase.

-Professionally, I've been an iOS Engineer for over eight years, contributing to big-name apps like NBA, Delta Airlines, and Spotify.
+Professionally, I've been an iOS Engineer for over nine years, contributing to big-name apps like NBA, Delta Airlines, and Spotify.
 The highlights?
 Definitely working on the Wrapped and Countdown Pages at Spotify!

 I hold a Bachelor of Science in Computer Science from Florida State University.
 Go Seminoles!